tensorush/meduza/README.md

 #### :sparkles: Features

-- Generator emits either `.html`, `.md`, or `.mmd` Mermaid class diagram.
+- Generate either `.html`, `.md`, or `.mmd` Mermaid class diagram.

+- Learn how to improve code readability for your codebase from printed tips.

-- Conversion of `.md` or `.mmd` diagram to `.svg` with Mermaid CLI ([see CD pipeline](https://github.com/tensorush/meduza/blob/main/.github/workflows/cd.yaml#L43)).
+- Convert `.md` or `.mmd` diagram to `.svg` with Mermaid CLI ([see CD pipeline](https://github.com/tensorush/meduza/blob/main/.github/workflows/cd.yaml#L52)).

-- Type definitions at the 0th and 1st indentation levels are parsed, while the rest are skipped.
+- Generate a large diagram (`maxTextSize` > 50'000) with Mermaid CLI ([see CD pipeline](https://github.com/tensorush/meduza/blob/main/.github/workflows/cd.yaml#L51)).

-- Types link to the respective code on the remote (GitHub Mermaid blocks such redirections, though).
+- Click on types to go to respective code lines on the remote (GitHub Mermaid prohibits this, though).

 #### :world_map: Legend